 Chapter 2 of Extortion

-Elizabeth woke not as was her custom by the light of the sun, but by a scream.
-She woke and looked into the darkness.
+Elizabeth woke, not as was her custom, by the light of the sun, but by a scream.
+She looked into the darkness.
 What had she heard?
 Was that in a dream of hers?
-And then she heard the scream again.
-A long drawn out keening.
+Then, she heard the scream again, a long-drawn-out keening.

-Elizabeth sat upright.
+She sat upright.
 That was no dream.
 What was wrong?
-Jane, who shared a bed with Elizabeth, also sat straight up.
+Jane, who shared her bed, also sat straight up.
 “What was that?”

 Elizabeth pulled off the covers and jumped out of bed onto the cold floor.
 “That sounds as if it is coming from inside the house!”

 The loud keening started again.
 “I think… I think that is Mama!”
 Elizabeth grabbed the lamp by their door and walked out of the room.
 She ran down the hall to her parent’s room.
-She passed the doors of her sister’s rooms and her sisters looking out of the open doorways.
+She passed the doors of her sisters’ rooms.
+Her sisters were looking out of the open doorways.

 Elizabeth knocked on her parent’s door.
 “Mama?
 Mama!
 Is that you?
 What is wrong?”